XIAYM-gh/Minecraft-Console-Client/MinecraftClient/config/README.md

 You can use them for reconnecting when connection is lost or the login failed.
 If you want to always reconnect, set ignorekickmessage=true in MinecraftClient.ini.
 Use at own risk!

-Using the Script Scheduler
+使用Script Scheduler
 ------

 The script scheduler allows you to perform scripts on various events.
 Simply enable the ScriptScheduler bot and specify a tasks file in your INI file.
 Please read sample-tasks.ini for learning how to make your own task file.

-Using the hangman game
+使用 hangman game
 ------

 Use "/tell <bot username> start" to start the game.